 *If you don’t want to get much technical as, scroll past screenshots and read why this approach works so much better than writing a new standalone application.

 Looking in each subprocess it looks little more complicated, but this is to be honest the most complicated part in whole project.

-Use of low code was kind of our choice, but you can also create visual loops without having any programming skills.
-And if you don’t know how to do something?
-You still had guys at email@example.com or community who could help.
+The use of low-code was up to our preference, but you can also create visual loops without having any programming skills.
+And if you don’t know how to do something, you always have guys at firstname.lastname@example.org or community who could help.

-What was most fun is that we made it reusable.
-Another platform?
-What we need to do is change environment variables and it will work.
+An extra bonus in this process is that we made it reusable and scalable.
+Do you need the same process for another platform or website?
+What we need to do is simply change environment variables and it will do the job:

 *just as we did with automated testing in article before: why-plain-coding-and-not-using-enterprise-integration-tools-is-not-the-way-to-do-many-things-right-in-it.

 And as always, post, comment, discuss, share.
 Have business case?
 Visit hiqpoland.pl and chat with us 🙂